relaycorp/fanqiang-poc/README.md

-We split the server mainly to circumvent censorship, but this architecture is comparable to what VPN providers refer to as _multi-hop_ or _double VPN_, which is typically employed to improve privacy and mitigate traffic correlation.
+We split the server mainly to circumvent censorship, but this architecture is comparable to what VPN providers refer to as _multi-hop_ or _double VPN_, which is typically employed to improve privacy.

 The client and the gateway communicate over WebSockets via the tunnel, which is a mere Application Layer reverse proxy.